ErikLundJensen/master-labs/lab-ocp-08/README.md

 Edit the git-uri in the buildconfig.yaml to match you newly created git repository in BitBucket.

-Apply the buildconfig.yaml file located in this folder.
+Apply the buildconfig.yaml and imageStream.yaml files located in this folder.
 It will create a BuildConfig named "gitops-deployer"

 We are doing a short-cut and setting up a token in the BuildConfig.
 Copy your login credentials from Console.